Youngestdev/abdul.codes/content/posts/linked_lists.md

 ### Singly linked list

 A singly linked list is defined by its node.
-A singly linked list node has a value and the next pointer, the linked list above is an example of a singly linked list.
+A singly linked list node has a value and the next pointer, the linked list diagram below is an example of a singly linked list.

 ![Linked List Representation](./imgs/linked-list-repr.png)